-A prayer jar, prayer net etc
+• A prayer jar, prayer net etc

-This provides an opportunity in the classroom for children to think about something special and to record the fact by leaving a token: 'Take a bead and place it in the net, and as you do, think about someone who needs God's help.' or 'Choose a shell, look how beautiful it is, and as you put it in the bag think of something really good that God has given you'.
+This provides an opportunity in tutor worship for students to think about something special and to record the fact by leaving a token: 'Take a bead and place it in the net, and as you do, think about someone who needs God's help.' or 'Choose a shell, consider its beauty, and as you put it in the bag think of something really good that God has given you'.
 Many adults do the same thing when they visit Cathedrals on holiday.